StamTsag/homepage/blog/who-is-stamatis.md

 **Jun 2021 - Aug 2021**: I founded a startup with 3 of my online buddies ([**Michal**](https://github.com/michqo), [**Otterlord**](https://otterlord.dev), [**KittyBorgX**](https://github.com/KittyBorgX)) and worked as a **Lead Fullstack Developer**.
 The project was focused on making a realtime **MMO Godot** game with APIs for TypeScript, Python and Rust.

 **Oct 2021 - Apr 2024**: I founded [**Fronvo**](https://github.com/Fronvo) and worked as a **Lead Fullstack Developer** with a team of 8 developers of varying level (4 frontend, 4 backend).
 Fronvo was a private social media app merging core features from top platforms such as **Instagram**, **Discord**, **Snapchat** and **Twitter**.
 It ultimately scaled to 5,000+ users before it reached EOL so I consider it a widely successful first startup.
-I architected the real-time backends with Socket.IO and PM2 for load-balancing the realtime connections between different server shards.
+I architected the real-time backends with Socket.IO and PM2 for load-balancing connections between different server shards.
 I also coded the Fronvo APIs in Rust, Python, and TypeScript.

 **Apr 2024 - Jun 2024**: Contracted by [**FindEnergy**](https://findenergy.com) as a **Fullstack Developer** to build a Spintax no-code editor and responsive admin dashboards using SvelteKit and shadcn.